 8. Expect Magic

 When you are at a conference with hundreds upon hundreds of people who are open-minded, ready to connect, quick to contribute, ready to take risks, committed, don't accept the unacceptable, are light and fun (basically guidelines 1-7), how can you not expect magic?
 I got to meet so many incredible women and men who were so talented, humble, and willing to not only move mountains to help me, but move mountains to create social change around them.
 I felt extremely honored and humbled to be able to meet all of them.
 On the last night of the gala, I was asked to get up on stage in front of the entire WIN conference and talk about how WIN has changed my life.
-Looking out at the sea of sparkling WINners, I took a deep breath, smiled, and shared how I became a WINner, and got to thank the WIN team personally.
+Looking out at the sea of sparkling WINners, I took a deep breath, smiled, and shared how I became a WINner, and got to thank the WIN team personally (with all those scarves from the hotel convenience store!).
 Now that's a WIN!

 On the 21st floor of our hotel, the view of Oslo was absolutely incredible.
 I went up early to meet some friends for drinks at The Summit Bar and to just soak in everything that had happened over the past few days at the conference.
 As I looked out at Oslo, I couldn't help but feel completely alive.
 I wondered if we lived in a world where every woman and man used WIN's 8 guidelines for work, love, life, and everything in between, wouldn't the world be full of WINners?
 Givers?
 Successes?